lcabriel/SDE-SS/README.md

 g++ test.cpp SDE-SS.cpp -o test.exe -lm -fopenmp
 ```

-The descriptor $-lm$ is needed to link the **cmath** standard library used to compute certain values.
-About $-fopenmp$, this is optional
+The descriptor *-lm* is needed to link the **cmath** standard library used to compute certain values.
+About *-fopenmp*, this is optional
-but is strongly suggested to improve your performance especially when using heavy functions such as $PDF_1D$.
+but is strongly suggested to improve your performance especially when using heavy functions such as *PDF_1D*.

 ## Example of usage: